-Christiana Figueres: The Woman Behind the Paris Climate Talks
+Christiana Figueres: The Paris Climate Agreement Still Holds Cause For Optimism

-The powerhouse diplomat on why she’s still optimistic
+The powerhouse diplomat on why she still believes change is coming

 She’s the diplomat who engineered the Paris Climate Agreement, but Christiana Figueres is also the deal’s fiercest critic, campaigning endlessly for faster and more wide-reaching global progress on climate change.
 Speaking exclusively to Restless, she outlines her hopes for the process, her frustration with Donald Trump’s ‘Dark House’ and the “stubborn optimism” that gets her through…

 “Well, it just makes sense, because the fact is that all the technologies we’ve been relying on for the past 50 years are going to fail.
 They’re no longer fit for purpose.
 So, this is the moment in which we have to embrace disruption, and the breaking of everything that we used to know.
 Nothing is really answering the huge challenges that we have on bio-diversity, climate change and social equity, so we need a global disruption, and conferences like this are where that’s happening.”

 “That’s very true and no, I definitely didn’t.
 But it was a commitment that I made to myself and that thousands of other people made to themselves, and I’m eternally grateful to the thousands of people who worked so hard for five years to make the Paris Agreement possible.
 I continue to think that the agreement was absolutely fundamental and critically necessary to addressing climate change, but it was also insufficient.”